 San Antonio, TX 78205

-5 Essential Things to Do in San Antonio
+5 Fun Things to Do in San Antonio

 San Antonio is a bustling Texas metropolis that embraces its more than 300 years of history, diverse heritage, and gorgeous natural beauty.
 Explore Spanish missions built in the early 18th century, cruise the famous San Antonio River Walk, cheer on one of the best basketball teams in the world, and more.
 These are just a few of the many experiences you can have when you visit San Antonio.
 In fact, there’s so much to do in the Alamo City that it may be a challenge to figure out what to do first.
 Don’t worry, partner.
 Check out our list of some of the top things to do in San Antonio to get your next adventure in this historic city started.

 River Walk.
 Hop aboard an open-air passenger boat and float through downtown San Antonio, where you’ll see tons of people relaxing on the patios of charming restaurants or simply strolling along the side of the river.
 The excursion, offered by Rio San Antonio Cruises, takes you past a few of the River Walk’s attractions, such as the open-air Arneson Theatre and the Rivercenter Mall.
 Along the way, the boat’s captain will point out many of the important buildings and places, offering a bit of a historical perspective to help you get the most out of your journey.If you’re looking for one of the most quintessential San Antonio experiences, look no further than a cruise down the world-famous